 Appendix 6-A supports estimating for 13 labor elements and an additional element for quality assurance personnel.
 An update to this form is used for repair planning via the Master Spec Catalog (MSC) and includes two additional direct labor elements: firewatches and supervisors.
 Although these labor elements can be categorized as the "hard-core" direct labor elements, they may not correspond exactly with a contractor's labor categories.
 Table 6-1 shows general descriptions of labor categories that may be found in any shipyard.
 The titles in the formal contractor chart of accounts will vary from contractor to contractor; however, the work performed by personnel in those labor categories is always charged as direct labor.
 For this reason, these labor elements are defined as "hard-core" labor elements in discussions regarding estimating systems.
 In standard estimating, the hard-core labor elements are the only labor elements estimated by the estimator.
 All other labor required to perform the work being estimated is considered to be overhead labor or "other direct labor."
-Neither overhead nor other direct labor," are accounted for by applying factors for overhead and other direct labor to the total hard-core labor estimate.
+Neither overhead nor other direct labor is estimated by the estimator.
+These two elements, "overhead" and "other direct labor," are accounted for by applying factors for overhead and other direct labor to the total hard-core labor estimate.